17 Smarter Dessert Recipes That Are Great for Everyone, Including People with Diabetes

-A delicious easy to make recipe that's also easy on the body's glucose response is Dark Chocolate Dipped Cherries, pictured here.
-Dr. Ileana Vargas, MD, MS assistant professor of pediatrics pediatric endocrinology, diabetes, and metabolism at Columbia University Medical Center, recommends the sweet treat.
+A delicious, easy-to-make recipe that's also easy on the body's glucose response is Dark Chocolate Dipped Cherries, pictured here.
+Dr. Ileana Vargas, MD, MS assistant professor of pediatrics pediatric endocrinology, diabetes, and metabolism at Columbia University Medical Center, recommends this sweet treat and others like it.
 "Dark chocolate covered berries and nuts [are a great choice] for both [types of diabetes] because the nuts have Omega 3's…the dark chocolate has antioxidants and the berries are lower glycemic types of foods.
 They have more fiber, so they're friendly for both [types of diabetes]," she says.

-When in doubt, a go-to way to have better blood sugars and eat what you want is to monitor portion size.
+When in doubt, a go-to way to have better blood sugars and still eat what you want is to monitor your portion sizes.
 Both Dr. Vargas and Kirpitch recommend splitting a dessert with a friend.
-That way you can still eat whatever you want, but you're limiting the carbohydrate intake.
+That way you can still eat what it is you're really craving, but you're limiting the carbohydrate intake.
 Ahead, find desserts that feature a more diabetes-friendly approach thanks to a combination of fiber, fats, carbohydrates, and other nutritious components.